Blowouts suck. They suck the spirit out of the losing team, and they aren't even fun for the winners.

 The time to start pulling back is as soon as your team scores any two unanswered goals, so that if and when your team scores a third unanswered goal your players should already be working under your system of scaleable controls.
 Yes, applying the brakes after only a couple of goals might leave your opponent a chance to come back and win the game -- and that is exactly the point!

 The only really effective method to avoid a blowout situation is to sustain the opposing team's belief that this game is still worth trying to save right now.
 Flip things around and look at the field from the other team's perspective.
 When the score is 0-4 against them will their defenders really fight to win the ball -- or will your attackers start having an easier and easier time getting the ball in advantageous locations?
-At 0-4 will their strikers still build an effective attack -- or are they increasingly likely to try desperate shots?
-At 0-4 will their midfielders be as willing to sprint end-to-end to help sustain their attack as well as hustle back to manage your counter-attacks -- or are your players going to have much more room to control the ball, have more time to see the field, and have the confidence to be able to make a stellar play, all with less pressure than they usually experience in your practices?
+At 0-4 will their strikers still build an effective attack -- or are they increasingly likely to try desperate shots that won't test your keeper?
+At 0-4 will their midfielders be as willing to sprint end-to-end to help sustain their attack as well as hustle back to manage your counter-attacks -- or are your players going to find much more room to control the ball, enjoy more time to look up and see the field, and have the confidence to be able to make a stellar play, all with less pressure than they usually experience in your practices?

 As stated above, the best way to manage a blowout is to avoid the situation in the first place.
 Start making adjustments early, the longer you wait the more radical your adjustments will have to be.
 Once a game gets lopsided then everything gets ugly and the coach's ability to influence is greatly weakened.